 College rooms are located in sections and blocks called ‘Staircases’.
 There are single study-bedrooms, single sets (two rooms), and double sets (two bedrooms with a shared study).
 It is College policy to charge the same rate irrespective of the type or size of room.
 All rooms are centrally heated in Michaelmas and Hilary Terms; no heating is supplied in Trinity Term.
 A few rooms are en suite.
 The charge for heat and light is included in accommodation charges, spread over three terms equally (battels).
 Students’ right of privacy is maintained wherever possible but the College reserves the right of access when necessary or appropriate.
 (Please refer to the Licence Agreement on the College website).
 Undergraduate rooms must be vacated promptly at the end of Michaelmas Term for use by Admissions candidates.
 Furthermore, some rooms (and all en suite rooms) are classified as ‘conference rooms’ and are required for bookings during the Easter and Summer Vacations and must therefore be vacated by 10am on the day of departure at the end of each term, unless sitting University examinations.
 If the room you have chosen or have been allocated is a conference designated room then this will be made clear in your Licence Agreement (see also Vacation Residence).
 Failure to vacate by the departure date and time will result in a charge at double vacation residence rates for the unapproved period.

-Allocation of rooms is the responsibility of the Domestic Bursar but normally dealt with by the Accommodation Officer.
-A Room Questionnaire is sent to first-year undergraduates before they come up to Oxford, and from the replies the Students’ Union Freshers Committee compiles a list of ‘pairs’ for sharing double sets.
+A Room Questionnaire is sent to first-year undergraduates before they come up to Oxford.
+From the replies given, the Students’ Union Freshers Committee allocate rooms for first year undergraduate.

 Merifield is the College development in Ferry Pool Road.
 It holds 139 students mainly in self-catering flats of 4 or 5.
 There is some accommodation available to couples.
 Merifield will normally be occupied by undergraduates on four year courses in either their third or fourth year and Fresher graduates.
 Graduates will have eleven month contracts (1 October - 31 August) and undergraduates will have nine month contracts (1 October – 30 June), but with the possibility to apply to stay longer subject to availability.
 Flats are fully furnished but do not have bedding, crockery, cutlery and kitchen utensils, although these items may be available for short term loan.
 Rent is calculated on a monthly basis but collected in three termly instalments.